 “From the right side, Malkhut is called Stone.
 And a number of slimy stones come from Her.
-From them issue the waters of Torah, about which we have learnt: Rabbi Akiva said to his disciples, When you reach the pure marble stones, do not say: ‘Water!
+From them issue the waters of Torah, of which we have learned: Rabbi Akiva said to his disciples, When you reach the pure marble stones, do not say: ‘Water!
 Water! lest you endanger yourselves—do not say that these waters are waters, literally, because A speaker of lies shall not stand firm before my eyes (Psalms 101:7).
 For these waters are Torah, and it is said of Her: Torah is light (Proverbs 6:23).
-And since this light issues from a spring whose waters fail not (Isaiah 58:11) She is called Water.
+And since this light issues from a spring whose waters fail not (Isaiah 58:11), She is called Water.

 “Son of Azzai glimpsed into the sixth chamber and saw the brilliance of the atmosphere [lit., air] of the marble stones that adorned the chamber.
 His body could not endure and he opened his mouth and asked them: ‘These waters, what are they?’
 And he died.

 Son of Zoma glimpsed at the marble stones and thought that they were water.
 His body endured to ask, but his mind could not.
-And he was harmed…
+And he was harmed….

-“[Now a river runs out of Eden to water the garden and] from there splits off into four רָאשִׁים (rashim), streams [lit., heads] (Genesis 2:10)—these are the four who entered the פַּרדֵס (Pardes), Orchard.
-One went up פִישׁוֹן (Pishon), Pishon, which is פִּי שׁוֹנֶה הֲלָכוֹת (pi shoneh halakhot), ‘My mouth repeats laws of conduct’ [corresponding to the פְּשָׁט (peshat), plain, meaning of Torah].
-The second went up גִּיחוֹן (Giḥon), Gihon, where is buried the one of whom it is written: Whoever goes on his גָּחוֹן (gaḥon), belly (Leviticus 11:42). גַּבְרִיאֵל (Gavriel), Gabriel—גָּבַר אֵל (Gavar El), Man of God [namely, Moses, cf. Psalms 90:1].
+“[Now a river runs out of Eden to water the garden and] from there splits off into four רָאשִׁים (rashim), streams [lit., heads] (Genesis 2:10)—these are the four who entered the פַּרדֵס (pardes), Orchard.
+One went up פִישׁוֹן (pishon), Pishon, which is פִּי שׁוֹנֶה הֲלָכוֹת (pi shoneh halakhot), ‘My mouth repeats laws of conduct’ [corresponding to the פְּשָׁט (peshat), plain, meaning of Torah].
+The second went up גִּיחוֹן (giḥon), Gihon, where is buried the one of whom it is written: Whoever goes on his גָּחוֹן (gaḥon), belly (Leviticus 11:42)—גַּבְרִיאֵל (gavriel), Gabriel, גָּבַר אֵל (gavar El), Man of God [namely, Moses, cf. Psalms 90:1].
 Of him is written: To גֶבֶר (gever), a man, whose way is hidden, and God has hedged him about (Job 3:23)—no man knew the place of his grave nor will until the very day when he will be revealed there.
 And it is רֶמֶז (remez), hints, and to wise men hints [are sufficient].

-The third went up חִדֶּקֶל (Ḥideqel), Tigris—חַד (ḥad), sharp, and קַל (qal), light, and it is a חֲדִידָא (ḥadida), flawless, tongue, קַלָּא (qalla), quick, to דְרָשָׁא (derasha), homilies [cf. M Sotah 6:15: ‘With Son of Zoma died the last of the homilists’].
-The fourth went up פְּרָת (Perat), Euphrates, the brain [or: marrow, corresponding to the סוֹד (sod), secret, meaning of Torah] which is פְּרִיָּה (periyah), flourishing, and רְבִיָּה (reviyah), proliferation [cf. Genesis 1:28: פְּרוּ וּרְבוּ (peru u-revu), be fruitful and multiply].
+The third went up חִדֶּקֶל (ḥideqel), Tigris—חַד (ḥad), sharp, and קַל (qal), light, and it is a חֲדִידָא (ḥadida), flawless, tongue, קַלָּא (qalla), quick, to דְרָשָׁא (derasha), homilies [cf. M Sotah 6:15: ‘With Son of Zoma died the last of the homilists’].
+The fourth went up פְּרָת (perat), Euphrates, the brain [or: marrow, corresponding to the סוֹד (sod), secret, meaning of Torah] which is פְּרִיָּה (periyyah), flourishing, and רְבִיָּה (reviyyah), proliferation [cf. Genesis 1:28: פְּרוּ וּרְבוּ (peru u-revu), be fruitful and multiply].
 Son of Zoma and Son of Azzai ascended with shells of Torah and were harmed by them, but Rabbi Akiva, who went up in the brain, of him it is said that he ascended in peace and descended in peace [cf. Rabbi Yosef Gikatilla, Perush ha-Niqqud: ‘In truth, to some of them it was a פַּרדֵס (pardes), paradise, and to others it was שְׁמָד (shemad), annihilation.
-And the mystery depends upon the secret (i.e., numerical value) of the שֵׁם ד״ (shem dalet), Four Letter Name”].
+And the mystery depends upon the secret (i.e., numerical value) of the שֵׁם ד״ (shem dalet), Four Letter Name’].

 Rabbi El’azar said: Father, one day when we were in the academy, the Companions asked why Rabbi Akiva said to his disciples, When you reach the pure marble stones, do not say ‘Water!
 Water!’ or you may endanger yourselves, as is written, A speaker of lies shall not stand firm before my eyes (Psalms 101:7).
-Meanwhile, the סָבָא דְסָבִין (Sava de-Savin), Elder of Elders, descended, saying: ‘Rabbis, what are you engaging in?’
+Meanwhile, the סָבָא דְסָבִין (sava de-savin), Elder of Elders, descended, saying: ‘Rabbis, what are you engaging in?’
 They said to him: ‘That which Rabbi Akiva said to his disciples concerning the pure marble stones.’
 He said to them: ‘Indeed here is a supernal mystery, for it has been explained in the Academy on High.
-And in order that you not be neglected I have descended, since the mystery—a supernal mystery concealed from people of the generation—has been revealed among you [cf. Vayiqra Rabbah 29:4: He confines His Shekhinah among those below.
+And in order that you not be neglected I have descended, since the mystery—a supernal mystery concealed from people of the generation—has been revealed among you [cf. Vayiqra Rabbah 29:4: ‘He confines His Shekhinah among those below.
 Why?
-So that if they err in a matter of Halakhah, the blessed Holy One enlightens their countenance].’
+So that if they err in a matter of Halakhah, the blessed Holy One enlightens their countenance’].’

 These are surely the pure marble stones from which pure water flows.
 They are alluded to at the top and bottom of א (alef).
 The ו (vav), placed on a diagonal in between, is the Tree of Life.
 Whoever eats from that tree shall live forever.
-These two יוּדִין (yods) belonging to the א (alef) are hinted at in וַיִּיצֶר (va-yiytser), and formed (Genesis 2:7) [cf. BT Eruvin 18a]; one of the upper beings and the other of the lower beings stand for Wisdom at the beginning and Wisdom at the end [of יהוה (YHWH) spelled out in its full ten letter expanded form: יוד הי ואו הי (Yod He Vav He); alt., יְאֲהדֹוָנָהי (YAHDWNHY)].
+These two יוּדִין (yods) belonging to the א (alef) are hinted at in וַיִּיצֶר (va-yiytser), and formed (Genesis 2:7) [cf. BT Eruvin 18a]; one of the upper beings and the other of the lower beings stand for Wisdom at the beginning and Wisdom at the end [of יהוה (YHVH) spelled out in its full ten letter expanded form: יוֹד הֵא וָאו הֵא (Yod He Vav He); alt., יְאֲהדֹוָנָהי (YAHDVNHY)].
 Mysteries of Wisdom, they are concealed supernal Wisdom, below supernal Keter.
 These are comparable to the two eyes from which two tears fell into the Great Sea.
 Why did the tears fall [see BT Berakhot 59a; Zohar 2:195b; 3:132a]?
 Because from these two tablets, Moses gave Torah to Israel.
-However Israel was not worthy of receiving them, [so] they broke and fell (Exodus 32:19) causing the destruction of the First and Second Temples.
+However, Israel was not worthy of receiving them, [so] they broke and fell (Exodus 32:19) causing the destruction of the First and Second Temples.
 Why did they fall?
 Because the letter ו (vav) flew out from them, which is the ו (vav) of וַיִּיצֶר (va-yiytser), and formed (Genesis 2:7).
 He gave them two others from the aspect of the Tree of Knowledge of Good and Evil.
 From here Torah was given in a manner of permitting and forbidding.
 From the right: Life; from the left: Death.

 This is why Rabbi Akiva said to his disciples, When you reach the pure marble stones, do not say ‘Water!
 Water!’
 Do not compare the pure marble stones to the other stones which are Life and Death: A wise man’s heart inclines him to his right hand but a fool’s heart is to the left (Ecclesiastes 10:2).
 Not only that, but you may endanger yourselves, because these are in separation, while the pure marble stones are in unity without separation of the whole.
 You may say, that when the Tree of Life departed from them [at the Sin of the Golden Calf] they fell and therefore they were separated from each other.
 However, A speaker of lies shall not stand firm before my eyes (Psalms 101:7), because there is no separation between them above.
 For those [tablets] that broke were of those [from the pure marble stones].
 They approached to kiss him, but he vanished and was gone from them” (Zohar 1:26b, Tiqqunei ha-Zohar).

-אבג (Alef, bet, gimel) include them and reckon six, the number of letters in מְטַטְרוֹן (Metatron). ד (Dalet) is fourth: a sound of minute stillness (1 Kings 19:12).
+אבג (Alef, bet, gimel) include them and reckon six, the number of letters in מְטַּטְרוֹן (Metatron). ד (Dalet) is fourth: a sound of minute stillness (1 Kings 19:12).
 There came the King, for He is a man to sit on the throne.